NVIDIA L4 vs. L40S: Which GPU is Best for Your Needs?

 Jason Karlin

-The question is not which card is stronger.
-It is which accelerator fits your workload, your growth stage and your long-term infrastructure plan.
+The question is not simply which GPU is faster.
+It is which accelerator fits your workload, model size, latency target, power budget, and scaling plan.

-The NVIDIA L4 24GB Tensor Core GPU is a budget-friendly, energy-aware accelerator for high throughput and low latency across edge, cloud or data center fleets.
+The NVIDIA L4 24GB Tensor Core GPU is a budget-friendly, energy-aware accelerator for high throughput and low latency workloads across cloud, data center and edge environments.

 • Video and compute acceleration: A single server can host about 1,040 concurrent AV1 streams at 720p30 using Tensor, RT and CUDA cores.
 This suits streaming stacks and inference pipelines.